Jewish women in the Holocaust: From Silence to Recognition: Confronting the Neglect of Jewish Women's Suffering During the Holocaust

-Jewish women in labor camps
+Jewish women in labour camps

-Many women believed that labor camps were an opportunity to work for their freedom from the ghettos, but other women attempted to escape.
+Many women believed that labour camps were an opportunity to work for their freedom from the ghettos, but other women attempted to escape.
 The conditions of the camps were much more brutal than commonly believed.
 Rena Kornreich Gelissen remembers telling herself “We are young…we will work hard and be set free.”
 Gelissen, who went into a labor camp willingly, unaware of their actual nature, said this was her original conception of a labor camp.
 Inside the camps, the reality became apparent.
 The women were stripped of their clothes, their belongings, and their hair.
 “They shear our heads, arms; even our pubic hair is discarded just as quickly and cruelly as the rest of the hair on our bodies.”